 Devils Backbone Plant - Euphorbia tithymaloides

-Introducing the devil's backbone plant, known as Euphorbia tithymaloides (formerly called Pedilanthus tithymaloides) a popular succulent that belongs to the genus Euphorbia.
+Introducing the devil's backbone plant, known as Euphorbia tithymaloides (formerly called Pedilanthus tithymaloides), which is a popular succulent that is known for its crooked growth pattern on upright stems.
 Native to the tropical regions of Central America and the Caribbean, with its distinctive zigzag pattern along the stems, it's hard to miss this intriguing plant.

 Apart from Devil's Backbone, this Euphorbia tithymaloides has a lot of other common names used by gardners, such as: Redbird Cactus, Jacob's Ladder plant, Zig zag Plant, Red Slipper Spurge, Buck Thorn, Christmas Candle, Cimora Misha, Fiddle Flower, Ipecacuahana, Japanese Poinsettia, Jewbush, Milk Hedge, Jew's Slipper, Myrtle-leaved Spurge, Padus-leaved Clipper Plant, Redbird Flower, Slipper Flower, Slipper Plant, and Timora Misha.
 These names reflect its characteristic zigzag growth pattern and the vibrant red coloration of its stems.

-The Devil's Backbone plant flowers are typically red or burgundy in color and bloom during the mid-spring.
+The Devil's Backbone plant flowers are typically red or burgundy in color and this plant generally flowers in the mid-spring.
 The plant has both true flowers and red leaf bracts, which some gardeners refer to as slipper flowers due to their shoe-shaped appearance.

 Like other succulents, the Devil's Backbone plant stores water in its leaves and stems.
 Devil's backbone can withstand dry conditions quite well, so even if you forget to water it occasionally or are unable to do so because of travel or another busy schedule, it will still thrive.